Studiosity/grover/README.md

 Grover.new('<some URI with cookies', cookies: myCookies).to_pdf
 ```

-If, let's say, you wanted to just forward the cookies that you got on your original request, you can do something like:
+If you need to forward the cookies from the original request, you could extract them as such:

 ```ruby
 def header_cookies